mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 #### 0:00

-**Katagiri Roshi**: Yesterday I mentioned that the important point in [Buddhism](glossary#buddhism) is that we have to feel deeply and directly who we are; such as tasting, realizing *manas*, psychologically speaking.
+**Katagiri Roshi:** Yesterday I mentioned that the important point in [Buddhism](glossary#buddhism) is that we have to feel deeply and directly who we are; such as tasting, realizing *manas*, psychologically speaking.
 At that time, the realization of manas guides you to touch karmic life, coming from past life.
 That is [*alayavijñāna*](glossary#alayavijñāna).

 And then, I think it is not good enough for us to deeply or directly feel or to taste who you are by meditation.
 You have to reach alayavijñāna, so-called karmic consciousness, karmic life, but at that time there is still a problem: that we are stuck in the concept of karmic life.